opiproject/opi-prov-life/COORDINATION.md

 meeting the timing constraints around enumeration.
 Dynamic adding and deleting devices on the PCI bus via hot plug requires BIOS configuration.

 ***SE> One thought is that this option can be improved by using a contract/handshake, similar to the UEFI specification method for detecting Adapter Information, such as the Media presence (or other attributes that can be dynamic).
 See UEFI spec: https://uefi.org/specs/UEFI/2.10/11_Protocols_UEFI_Driver_Model.html?highlight=adapter_info_#network-media-state .
-This is already suppoted by many network adapters and UEFI/BIOS implementations.
+This is already supported by many network adapters and UEFI/BIOS implementations.
 This removes the need to rely on delay in the driver/OptionROM implementation, and instead gives the control to the BIOS/UEFI to detect when the xPU is ready.
 This however does NOT address the issues with xPU initialization taking too long that the PCI OptionROM itself does not get loaded in time when the host needs it.

 ## 3: Out-band via platform BMC